pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 title: How to set up an Elixir Cluster on Amazon EC2
 ---

-Ask any Elixir aficionado "Why Elixir" and one of the answers that often come up is "distribution".
+Ask any Elixir aficionado "Why Elixir" and one of the answers that often comes up is "distribution".
 A possible definition of distribution is having multiple computers working together to perform some computation.
 In Elixir terms, it means having multiple _nodes_ connected in a _cluster_.
-Nodes in a cluster are basically Erlang runtime that can communicate with each other.
+Nodes in a cluster are basically an Erlang runtime that can communicate with each other.

 Setting up an Elixir cluster on your own machine or local area network (LAN) is usually pretty straightforward.
 I will show you how to set up a cluster on your own machine soon.
 What is slightly more challenging (read: fun!) is having the nodes talk to each other over the internet.
-In this case, you can have nodes that are geographically separated nodes communicate with each other.
+In this case, you can have nodes that are geographically separated communicating with each other.

-I couldn't find a lot of resources on how to do just that.
-I wanted to find out also what the deployment story was like in Elixir/Phoenix.
-I also didn't want to resort to something like Docker, because I wanted to see how far I could push Elixir and its tooling.
+I couldn't find a lot of resources on how to set up a geo-distributed cluster, or how to deploy Elixir/Phoenix apps.
+I didn't want to resort to something like Docker because I wanted to see how far I could push Elixir and its tooling.

 ## Outline